-Note that uniqueness arises because of the negative relationship between exchange rate pass-through and exchange rate volatility.
+The unique equilibrium in Case c corresponds to the presence of a negative relationship between exchange rate pass-through and exchange rate volatility.
 With all firms following PCP, exchange rate volatility is relatively low, giving any one firm an incentive to follow LCP.
 As more and more firms engage in LCP, there is a fall in exchange rate pass-through.
 The fall in pass-through increases the volatility of the exchange rate.
-But the rise in exchange rate volatility tends to limit the incentive to follow an LCP pricing strategy, therefore limiting the degree to which pass-through falls.
+But the rise in exchange rate volatility tends to limit the incentive to follow an LCP strategy, therefore limiting the degree to which pass-through falls.